Feeling the breath of life while surrounded in subtropical nature

 Experience Okinawa’s pristine nature, a rich ecosystem evolved in the forests and the ocean

 It is a recommended course to experience Okinawa’s pristine nature by visiting northern part of Okinawa Island and its surrounding—Kerama Islands.

 Northern part of Okinawa, also known as “Yambaru” has evolved in its own unique way and many species such as Yambaru-kuina (Okinawa rail) and Noguchigera (Okinawa woodpecker) that are native to Okinawa live there.
-The region aims to get registered as World Natural Heritage along with Iriomote Island, Amami Oshima and Tokuno Island.
+Due to this reason, the region is valued to be protected as World Natural Heritage Site along with Iriomote Island, Amami Oshima and Tokuno Island.